Your Guide to Florida Gun Laws

 Can cities regulate guns in Florida?

-No. Besides regulating zoning and the places where gun sellers can establish their businesses, cities cannot regulate guns in Florida.
-Whether you live in Tampa, Miami, or any other city in Florida, the state legislature has full authority to regulate gun ownership and possession.
+No. Besides regulating zoning and the places where gun sellers can establish their business, cities cannot regulate guns in Florida.
+Whether you live in Tampa, Miami, or any other city in Florida, the State legislature has full authority to regulate gun ownership and possession.
 They allow local government units to control zoning for gun shops in limited circumstances, but gun ownership laws are statewide through the Florida legislature.

 Do you have to tell a cop that you have a gun in your car in Florida?

-No, you do not have to tell a cop that you have a gun in your car in Florida.
+No, you do not have to tell a cop that you have a gun in your car¹º in Florida.
 State law in Florida does not require you to inform the police about a gun at a traffic stop unless the police officer asks you directly if you have one.
 If the officer asks you if you have a weapon on you, you must disclose it.
 Be sure to tell the officer about the gun before you reach for it.

 How many guns can you buy at one time in Florida?

 There is currently no limit to the number of firearms you can purchase in a single transaction in Florida, according to the Florida Department of Law Enforcement (FDLE) website.
-However, all background checks and required qualifications must be met in order to complete the transaction.
+However, all background checks and required qualification must be met in order to complete the transaction.

 How do you buy a gun in Florida?